 Specific identifier syntaxes can be treated as tailorings (or profiles) of the generic syntax based on character properties.
-For example, SQL identifiers allow an underscore as an identifier continue, but not as an identifier start; C identifiers allow an underscore as
+For example, SQL identifiers allow an underscore as an identifier continue, but not as an identifier start; C identifiers allow an underscore as either an identifier continue or an identifier start.
+Specific languages may also want to exclude the characters that have a Decomposition_Type other than Canonical or None, or to exclude some subset of those, such as those with a Decomposition Type equal to Font.

 There are circumstances in which identifiers are expected to more fully encompass words or phrases used in natural languages.
 In these cases, a profile should consider whether the characters in Table 3 should be allowed in identifiers, and perhaps others, depending on the languages in question.
-In some environments even spaces are allowed in identifiers, such as in SQL: SELECT \ FROM Employee Pension.
+In some environments even spaces are allowed in identifiers, such as in SQL: SELECT FROM Employee Pension.